SensingClues/OpenEars/README.md

 #### Configure microphone
 If you use the umik, do:\
-`cp ~/installpi/umik.asoundrc ~/.asoundrc`
+`cp ~/openears/installpi/umik.asoundrc ~/.asoundrc`

 If you use the trust, do:\
-`cp ~/installpi/trust.asoundrc ~/.asoundrc`
+`cp ~/openears/installpi/trust.asoundrc ~/.asoundrc`

 If you use a different mike, adapt the .asoundrc.
-There must be a device with the specifictions:
+There must be a device with the specifications:

     pcm.rate16000Hz {
 	type plug